If there is one thing that’s required in life, it’s having a good old giggle with friends and family.

 - Shake it off – literally!
 Go off and get some exercise, as it will help release negative energy and put you in a more peaceful state of mind to lessen the chances of becoming worked up.

 - Give yourself a break – Made a mistake?
 Laugh at yourself!
-Not giving yourself leeway will only have a knock effect with your general happiness and wellbeing.
+Not giving yourself leeway will only have a knock effect on your general happiness and wellbeing.